 Olan Recipe / How to Make Kerala Olan / Onam Sadya Recipe / Onam and Vishu Sadya Recipes / Kerala Olan Recipe / Pumpkin and Red Beans in Coconut Milk.

-You may be interested in viewing the other Onam Sadya Recipes of this blog Seenas Food Basket.
+Wishing you a Happy Onam in advance!
+You might be interested in exploring other Onam Sadya recipes on this blog, Seenas Food Basket.

 Ingredients for Making Olan: